flexyourrights/openpolice/README.md

 # <a name="getting-started"></a>Getting Started

-## Installing SurvLoop with Laradock
+## Installing Open Police Complaints with Laradock

 First, <a href="https://www.docker.com/get-started" target="_blank">install Docker</a> on Mac, Windows, or an online server.
 Then grab a copy of Laravel (last tested with v5.8.3)...